sdsc-hpc-students/sdsc-hpc-students.github.io/README.md

 ### Contact Information

-If you'd like to know more and potentially join our club, please reach out to Mary Thomas <mthomas@sdsc.edu>
-or Nigel at <pbrown@ucsd.edu>.
+If you'd like to know more and potentially join our club, please reach out to Mary Thomas <mthomas@sdsc.edu or Nigel at <pbrown@ucsd.edu>.
-Save